We are delighted to announce the top five – yes, five this month! – stories from March’s entries are (in alphabetical order):

 Morgen’s feedback on the stories received this month:

-- Although grammatically correct, I recommend that you don’t put commas between adjectives.
+- Speaking of commas… Although grammatically correct, I recommend that you don’t put commas between adjectives.
 At least not so many.
 It slows the pace… really slows it where there are several.
 In my opinion, commas work best when the reader is supposed to breathe (or the writer wants to make the reader pause for a particular reason).
 They wouldn’t need to when describing an object and anything that slows what should be a fast-paced page-turning read is best avoided.

 Although Morgen judges on the impact of the stories and the quality of the writing, it’s always disappointing when there are simple spelling mistakes or even simpler errors that should have been picked up during the editing process.
 Please do read your stories carefully before submitting and ideally show them to someone you trust for their opinion.